IOHprofiler/IOHexperimenter/README.md

 ## Python Interface

-The Python interface is still under construction at this momement.
+The python interface is avaible via [pip](https://pypi.org/project/ioh): ```pip install ioh```.
 Please see [here](https://github.com/IOHprofiler/IOHexperimenter/tree/master/ioh) for the functionality it provides for now and some example use cases.

 ## Contact